splunk/splunk-connect-for-syslog/docs/troubleshooting.md

 itself, you can also modify files directly and reload syslog-ng with the command `kill -1 1` in the container.
 This is an advanced topic and futher help can be obtained via the github issue tracker and Slack channels.

+When debugging a configuration syntax issue at startup the container must remain running.
+This can be enabled by adding `SC4S_DEBUG_CONTAINER=yes` to the `env_file`

 ## Run the container with a null entrypoint (Advanced!)

 You can run the container without the usual entrypoint shell script by executing this command (modified to suit your environment):